Frequently Asked Questions

 1 / Where is my septic tank?

 If your property as an as-built on file, we can use that to help us locate your system components.
-If not, we can use specialized camera equipment to help us locate components by accessing a cleanout.
+If not, we can use specialized camera equipment and flushable transponders to help us locate components.

 2 / How can I prolong the life of my septic system?

-Verifying all septic components are in place and in good condition and regular pumping is recommended.
+Verifying all septic components are in place and in good condition through regular inspections and regular pumping is recommended.
 We can help determine the condition of components and we can recommend the pumping schedule for your specific usage.

 Installing an outlet baffle filter and cleaning it every 6 months.